Upper Hillsborough WMA

 - Prohibited except at the designated campsite during the times listed in #2.

-- Archery and muzzleloading gun: Camping is allowed beginning at 8 a.m. one day prior to each hunt until 8 p.m. on the last day of each hunt.
+- Archery, muzzleloading gun, and spring turkey: Camping is allowed beginning at 8 a.m. one day prior to each hunt until 8 p.m. on the last day of each hunt.
 Wild hog-dog and small game: Camping is allowed beginning at 3 p.m. one day prior to each hunt until 8 p.m. on the last day of each hunt.
-Spring turkey: Camping is allowed beginning at 8 a.m. one day prior to each hunt until 5 p.m. on the last day of each hunt.

 - Camping equipment is prohibited on the WMA, except when camping is allowed.